arminc/terraform-ecs/deployment/README.md

 }
 ```

-We are defining a Nginx docker container with 128 MB of memory and we are specifying the container listens on port 80.
-You can look at the Task Definition as a predefinition of the Docker run command without actually executing the run.
-For all possible Task Definition parameters have a look at the [documentation][3].
+We are defining a Nginx docker container with 128 MB of memory and we are specifying that the container is listening on port 80.
+You can look at the task definition as a predefinition of the Docker run command without actually executing the run.
+For all possible Task definition parameters have a look at the [documentation][3].

-This is the AWS cli command to create the Task Definition:
+This is the AWS cli command to create the Task definition:

 ```bash
 aws ecs register-task-definition --cli-input-json file://td-nginx.json
 ```

-### Create a Service Definition
+### Create a Service definition

-To actually run the container we need a Service, to create a service we need the Service Definition like [here](service-create-nginx.json):
+To actually run the container we need a Service, to create a service we need the Service definition like [here](service-create-nginx.json):

 ```json
 {